 Despite the awareness and discussion of the need to incorporate newer strategies, most programs deliver services that vary little from the Minnesota Model of substance abuse treatment.

-Get Professional Help At Our Dual Diagnosis Addiction Therapy In Louisville Kentucky.
+Get Professional Help At Our Dual Diagnosis Treatment Center in Louisville, KY

-You may benefit from our dual diagnosis addiction therapy in Louisville Kentucky if you struggle with alcohol or drug addiction and:
+You may benefit from our dual diagnosis treatment in Louisville if you struggle with alcohol or drug addiction and:

 - Have been diagnosed with anxiety, OCD, PTSD, depression, ADD/ADHD, bipolar disorder, panic disorder, or any other chronic mental health disorder.